Ericsson/dataplanebook/src/threading/threading.rst

 may be used to iterate over both the main and the worker lcores, or just the worker lcores, respectively.

-Progammatically or by using :term:`EAL Parameters`, certain worker lcores may be asked to take the role of a :term:`service lcore`.
+Programmatically or by using :term:`EAL Parameters`, certain worker lcores may be asked to take the role of a :term:`service lcore`.
 See the :ref:`Service Cores` section for details.